freieslabor/prepaid-mate/README.rst

     (prepaid-drinks-venv) $ pip install -r requirements.txt

+Create a config file named `config`.
+See `config.sample` for an example config.

-Now start the server:
+Now start the development server:

 .. code-block:: bash

     $ flask run

-Or start the server in debug mode:
+Or start the development server in debug mode:

 .. code-block:: bash

     $ FLASK_DEBUG=1 flask run

 Now head your browser to `http://localhost:5000/` to start.
+Do not use the development server in a production environment.